Labrang Monastery’s ‘Unveiling the Buddha’ Ceremony, Xiahe, Gansu Province

 At the Ganjia grasslands we'll first stop for a look around the Baishiya 'White Stone Cliff' Monastery.
 We're expecting to see some performances and ceremonies in the area, and if the monastery is is open we'll definitely take a look around to see if we can find the sacred cave.
 We'll then drive on to the Bajiao City ruins, which we'll explore before heading off for a short hike in the hills nearby.

-On the last day of the trip we plan a post-lunch hike in the mountains near Lanzhou.
+On the last day of the trip we plan a hike in the mountains near Lanzhou.
 The colours in the hills here are similar to the famous Zhangye Danxia Landform, but it’s a secret spot – well, given that it was supposed to be developed into a park, maybe not secret, but forgotten.
+If there’s time, we’ll add on some more sightseeing in the area.

 Photos and trip reports: Labrang Monastery’s ‘Unveiling the Buddha’ Ceremony, Xiahe, Gansu Province